phillipclapham/hangrysoup/README.md

 I'm a freelance IT support engineer and web developer.

 I'm currently looking for a great place to work or freelance projects to do!
-Check out the links on home page or the info below to find out more about me or to send a hello my way.
+Check out the links on the home page or the info below to find out more about me or to send a hello my way.

 Email: phillip@claphamtech.com